10 Best Poké Bowls In Singapore – Healthy, Delicious, Filling Poké Bowls

 Sushi Rolls and Poke Bowls

 An Asian fusion kiosk with a touch of California style.
-The Poke Bowls are only available at their Suntec outlet, not Star Vista.
+Some of Rollie Ollie’s Poke Bowls are also available at the Star Vista outlet.

 First, pick your rice preference – sushi, brown or tea infused rice.